johntrogan/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 ### Block rebooting machine in Safe Mode (preview)

 This rule prevents the execution of commands to restart machines in Safe Mode.
 Safe Mode is a diagnostic mode that only loads the essential files and drivers needed for Windows to run.
-However, in Safe Mode, many security products are either disabled or operate in a limited capacity, which allows attackers to further launch tampering commands, or simply execute and encrypt all files on the machine.
+However, in Safe Mode, many security products are either disabled or operate in a limited capacity, which allows attackers to further launch tampering commands, or execute and encrypt all files on the machine.
 This rule blocks such attacks by preventing processes from restarting machines in Safe Mode.

 > [!NOTE]
 > This capability is currently in preview.
 Additional upgrades to improve efficacy are under development.